-The NATO/Partnership Joint Synchronisation Workshop will be held at SWEDINT, located at the Lifeguards Regiment in Kungsängen outside Stockholm, Sweden 24-26 April, 2019 (2.5 days).
-For international participants, April 23 will be travel day.
+The NATO/Partnership Joint Synchronisation Workshop will be held at SWEDINT, Lifeguards Regiment, Kungsängen, Sweden 26-28 November, 2019 (2.5 days).
+For international participants, November 25th will be a travel day.

-As a NATO-accredited Partner Training and Education Centre (PTEC), Swedish Armed Forces International Centre (SWEDINT) has developed a programme for a second workshop as part of its spiral development of a fully-accredited NATO course to address this synchronisation gap after an initial workshop in September 2018 provided encouragement to develop this further.
-The second workshop will last 2.5 days.
+As a NATO-accredited Partner Training and Education Centre (PTEC), Swedish Armed Forces International Centre (SWEDINT) has developed a workshop as part of its spiral development of a fully-accredited NATO course to address synchronization.